ax-va/AxVaGlobe/README.md

 ## Project

-**AxVaGlobe** is a project for creating globes by hexagon-or-pentagon-like polygons and for navigating on them.
+**AxVaGlobe** is a project for creating globes by hexagon-or-pentagon-like polygons and navigating on them.
 The project targets many programming languages.

 ## Geometrу